A. NICOLE FARRAR, DO, FACOI – Chairman

 Ms. Wise serves in a variety of volunteer activities both locally and nationally.
-She was appointed to the Oklahoma Science and Technology Research and Development Board by Governor Brad Henry and reappointed by Governor Mary Fallin to her third term of service.
-She chairs the Oklahoma Seed Capital Investment Fund for the Oklahoma Center for the Advancement of Science and Technology.
+She was appointed to the Oklahoma Science and Technology Research and Development Board by Governor Brad Henry and reappointed by Governors Mary Fallin and Kevin Stitt before recently concluding her final term of service.
+She currently chairs the Oklahoma Seed Capital Investment Fund for the Oklahoma Center for the Advancement of Science and Technology.

-Ms. Wise is President of the National Association of Osteopathic Foundations and represents that group as an appointee to the American Osteopathic Association’s Council of Women’s, Men’s, LGBTQ Health Issues and the AOA Bureau of State Government Affairs.
-She serves ex-officio to the Oklahoma Osteopathic Association Bureau on Legislation.
+Ms. Wise is Immediate Past-President of the National Association of Osteopathic Foundations and represents that group as an appointee to the American Osteopathic Association’s Bureau of Education and the AOA Bureau of Federal Health Programs.
+She has recently been elected to the Board of Directors of the National Board of Osteopathic Medical Examiners where she will serve through 2025.
 Ms. Wise served as a member of the Board of Directors of the American Osteopathic Foundation and continues to serve the AOF as a member of the Council on Grants and Awards.
 She was awarded the Horizon Award by the American Osteopathic Foundation in 2005.
-Ms. Wise is former Chairman of the Oklahoma Educational Foundation for Osteopathic Medicine.
+Ms. Wise is former Chairman of the Oklahoma Educational Foundation for Osteopathic Medicine and serves ex-officio to the Oklahoma Osteopathic Association Bureau on Legislation.

 Ms. Wise is a member of the Oklahoma Society of Certified Public Accountants and the Oklahoma Planned Giving Council.
 She is an alumna of Leadership Tulsa.

-Henry G. Will is a member of Conner & Winters, LLP, where he is a director and partner and has practiced law since January 1, 1966.
-2015 was his 50th continuous year of practice as a lawyer with Conner & Winters.
-His practice areas include estate planning and exempt organizations.
-He has been listed as a “Best Lawyer” in Oklahoma for over 27 years and as a “Super Lawyer” in Oklahoma each year since 2006.
-A member of ACTEC since 1996, he is a regular presenter at professional seminars.
+Henry retired from legal practice in 2019 after 53 years with Conner & Winters, LLP.
+He was listed as a “Best Lawyer” in Oklahoma for over 27 years and as a “Super Lawyer” in Oklahoma each year since 2006 until his retirement.
+A member of ACTEC since 1996, he was a regular presenter at professional seminars.
 Henry has been a member of numerous exempt organization boards of directors and has served as president and chairman of many of them including Tulsa Philharmonic, Tulsa Opera, Dillon International and The Center for Individuals with Physical Disabilities.
 He is a graduate of Yale College and Yale Law School.